 3. Get familiar with the shipping facts of an online retailer.
-Their shipping policy should be outlined in a separate section to describe the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their shipping and handling fees are.
-Use this all information to choose if these costs and options fit well for you, your budget, and your area prior to placing an order.
+Their shipping policy should be outlined in a separate section to explain the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their handling and shipping fees are.
+Use all this information to determine if these costs and options fit well for you, your budget, along with your area prior to placing an order.